Houseboat Horror: Plot

 A film crew composed of media types and party animals from the city embarks on a road trip to record music videos of a hard-living rock band at rural Lake Infinity.
 Meanwhile, a hitchhiker is shocked by the grisly discovery of her friend's dead body.
-Alone and forced to run through dense scrubland to escape an unseen assailant, she fails to evade the killer and suffer from multiple stab wounds.
-The visiting rock band with film crew, stop for fuel at a petrol station and is given an uneasy reception by locals who seem wary or suspicious of outsiders.
+Alone and forced to run through dense scrubland to escape an unseen assailant, she fails to evade the killer and is stabbed to death.
+The visiting rock band with film crew, stop for fuel at a petrol station and are given an uneasy reception by locals who seem wary or suspicious of outsiders.
 They leave to meet the rest of the crew at a river where houseboats have been hired for transport and accommodation.

-Further deaths come as a surprise to viewers as his sneaking creep at the petrol station gives the impression he may be the killer.
+Further deaths occur, as his sneaking creep at the petrol station gives the impression he may be the killer.
 The band members go looking for mushrooms but find only toadstools, one leaves to rejoin the rest of the crew.
-The crew member who continues the search for mushrooms is stabbed by the killer, and the staff member returning to camp is alarmed by a bright flashlight shinning into his eyes.
+The crew member who continues the search for mushrooms is stabbed by the killer, and the staff member returning to camp is alarmed by a bright flashlight shining into his eyes.
 Assuming it's his fellow crew member playing jokes, he admonishes him with the words "don't fuck around!"

 A strange woman who told the crew about the fire is then seen talking to the mysterious assailant, explaining that if he continues, he will be taken away from her.
-The bodies of the couple shot by a harpoon and stabbed through the neck are then discovered, and the remaining crew lock doors and windows.
-They make plans to contact the police, only to learn that another staff member accidentally dropped their portable phone into the water while partying.
+The bodies of the couple shot by a harpoon and stabbed through the neck are then discovered, and the remaining crew lock the doors and windows.
+They try to contact the police, only to learn that another staff member accidentally dropped their portable phone into the water while partying.

 The assailant, credited as "Acid Head" and played by Zlatko Kasumovic, then slices the director's fingers off and splits his head in half.
 Another crew member gets stabbed, although we later discover that his injuries are not fatal, and a blonde woman has her neck broken.
 Another female staff member tries to escape through the woods along the riverbank.
 During her escape, she discovers the bodies of the missing filmmakers who had left the crew's campfire after the first night of filming.

 By morning, the woman was still running.
-The crew member stabbed non-fatally untied one of the houseboats, and together, they made plans to escape.
+The crew member stabbed non-fatally untied one of the houseboats, and together, they escape.
 The end credits roll and subtitles tell that "on October 17, Peace and Tranquility returned to Lake Infinity...FOR A TIME".
 Acid Head's arm and fist are then seen emerging sharply and victoriously from the waters of Lake Infinity, indicating that he has survived the attempts on his life and is still at large.